JinLi711/Protein-Structures/README.md

 * Predict torsion angles using the amino acid sequence.

 * Train multiple models with different parameters and compare.

+## Extra Notes

+* All the python notebooks are scrap work for testing purposes.
+The cleaned code is in the scripts.

 ## Acknowledgements